Cryptocurrency – could you require a HMRC disclosure

 Cryptocurrency received for services (earnings)

 Currency received in exchange for services is taxable as income.
-The method of taxation; however, and the availability of relief for any expenses differs depending on whether you’re engaged in employment, or self-employment.
+The method of taxation; however, and the availability of relief for any expenses, differs depending on whether you are engaged in employment, or self-employment.

 Employment

 Employed individuals should, therefore, have had their tax obligations met by their employer, even if they were paid in cryptocurrency.
-Any employers that have not correctly accounted for their employee’s tax obligations, through the PAYE system, may be guilty of an offence, and should get in touch to consider whether a disclosure needs to be made, and the content of that disclosure.
+Any employers that have not correctly accounted for their employee’s tax obligations, through the PAYE system, may be guilty of an offence, and should contact a professional adviser to consider whether a disclosure needs to be made, and the content of that disclosure.

 Self-employment

 Self-employed individuals, however, will be responsible for declaring and paying their own tax and NIC, and this is done through the Self-Assessment regime.
-In most cases, the value of the cryptocurrency, for the purpose of tax and NIC, will be the market value when it was received.
+In the vast majority of cases, the value of the cryptocurrency, for the purpose of tax and NIC, will be the market value when it was received.

 To file a tax return, individuals require a Unique Tax Reference number, which can be applied for online.
 Tax returns are then required to be filed online by 31 January, following the end of the tax year.

 For the self-employed, costs incurred wholly and exclusively for the purpose of their trade can be deducted when calculating their taxable income.
-Employed individuals cannot deduct such expenses (subject to certain exceptions).
+Employed individuals cannot deduct such expenses (subject to certain exceptions not by covered by this article).
+To check what you can claim, please contact a member of our compliance team.

-It’s possible to be considered self-employed by virtue of your cryptocurrency trading activity, but HMRC has confirmed that individuals will only be treated as trading in cryptocurrency in very limited circumstances.
+It is possible to be considered self-employed by virtue of your cryptocurrency trading activity, but HMRC have confirmed that individuals will only be treated as trading in cryptocurrency in very limited circumstances.
 The majority of individuals will, therefore, only pay income tax on cryptocurrency if they have received the tokens in exchange for work carried out.

 Trading in cryptocurrency

 The benefit of ‘trading’ is that any losses would be considered trading losses.
-Broadly speaking, such losses can be set against other income to obtain income tax relief for any fall in value of the cryptocurrency, rather than just making a claim for capital loss relief.
-This would mean recovering 20/40/45% of the loss rather than just 10/20% (rates of tax for income vs capital gains).
+Broadly speaking, such losses can be set against other income to obtain income tax relief for any fall in value of the cryptocurrency, rather than just making a claim for capital loss relief (discussed below).

 The downside, however, is that any profits made from trading in cryptocurrency would then be subject to those higher rates of tax.
 Any benefit, therefore, may soon be outweighed by tax on profits made in subsequent years.